Martin Anderson (economist): Academia

-Columbia University and “The Federal Bulldozer” (1962–68)

 On July 1, 1962, Anderson began working as an assistant professor of finance at Columbia Business School.
-In the same year, his dissertation, "The Federal Bulldozer: A Critical Analysis of Urban Renewal, 1949–1962," was published by MIT Press.
-The dissertation's central thesis is that urban renewal was a failure because it didn’t eliminate slums or create affordable housing; rather, it replaced slums with more costly housing that forced the poor to move elsewhere.
-The book was controversially received, including criticism among his fellow professors at Columbia University, yet it established Anderson as an expert on urban renewal.
+The same year, his dissertation, The Federal Bulldozer: A Critical Analysis of Urban Renewal, 1949–1962, was published by MIT Press.
+The dissertation's central thesis is that urban renewal was a failure because it didn't eliminate slums or create affordable housing; rather, it replaced slums with more costly housing that forced the poor to move elsewhere.
+The book was controversially received, including criticism among his fellow professors at Columbia University.
+Additionally, the book was bashed by Mr. Wilson, the Director of the Joint Center, an organization which sponsored the work, because he claimed that Anderson's work met only the minimum standards of scholarship by which the center conducts its studies.
+As the book was published with the support of the Joint Center for Urban Studies of M.I.T and Harvard, it was thought it would be an objective study.
+Rather, some saw the volume as a strongly partisan account and an unbalanced tirade against the federal program as a whole.
+Amongst a topic with charged opinions, when someone suggests the modification or elimination of a government initiative, as Anderson did, it is often met with a strong responses, which quickly became the case.
+Anderson's strong claims supported by unqualified and fragile evidence generated a hostile reaction among academics to The Federal Bulldozer.

+However, it established Anderson as an expert on urban renewal.
 It also brought Anderson to the attention of Richard Nixon.
-In 1965 he was promoted to associate professor; at age 28, he was one of the youngest teachers to receive tenure in Columbia's history.
+In 1965, he was promoted to associate professor; at age 28, he was one of the youngest teachers to receive tenure in Columbia's history.
 He was associate professor from 1965 to 1968.
 An updated paperback edition of The Federal Bulldozer was published by McGraw-Hill in 1967.

 Advising Richard Nixon

-Anderson served as an adviser for the 1968 Nixon presidential campaign, Nixon's White House transition, and the Nixon administration.
-He also served as chairman of the President’s Commission on an All-Volunteer Armed Force.
+Anderson served as an adviser to the 1968 Nixon presidential campaign, Nixon's White House transition, and the Nixon administration.